 The Company also determines whether the carrying values of other indefinite-lived intangible assets are impaired on an annual basis or more frequently if indicators of potential impairment exist.
 Application of the other indefinite-lived intangible assets impairment test requires judgment in the assumptions used to determine fair value.
 The fair value of each other indefinite-lived intangible asset is estimated using a discounted cash flow methodology.
 This analysis requires significant judgments, including estimation of future cash flows, which are dependent on internal forecasts, discount rates and to a lesser extent, estimation of long-term rates of growth.
 The estimates used to calculate the fair value of other indefinite-lived intangible assets change from year to year based on operating results and market conditions.
-Changes in these estimates and assumptions could materially affect the determination of fair value and the other indefinite-lived intangible assets' impairment.
-The Company performed its annual quantitative assessment for impairment on its indefinite-lived intangible assets as of October 1, 2024 and determined that no impairments existed and that it was more likely than not that the fair value of its indefinite-lived intangible assets continued to exceed their carrying values.
+Changes in these estimates and assumptions could materially affect the determination of fair value and the other indefinite-lived intangible assets is of October 1, 2024 and determined that no impairments existed and that it was more likely than not that the fair value of its indefinite-lived intangible assets continued to exceed their carrying values.